-• suffix (str) - Optional responder name suffix for this route.
-If a suffix is provided, Falcon will map GET requests to on\get\{suffix}(), POST requests to on\post\{suffix}(), etc. In this way, multiple closely-related routes can be mapped to the same resource.
+- suffix (str) Optional responder name suffix for this route.
+If a suffix is provided, Falcon will map GET requests to on_get{suffix}(), POST requests to on_post{suffix}(), etc. In this way, multiple closely-related routes can be mapped to the same resource.
 For example, a single resource class can use suffixed responders to distinguish requests for a single item vs. a collection of those same items.
-Another class might use a suffixed responder to handle a shortlink route in addition to the regular route for the resource.
-For example:
+Another class might use a suffixed responder to handle a shortlink route in addition to the regular route for the resource. - compile (bool) Optional flag that can be provided when using the default CompiledRouter to compile the routing logic on this call, since it will otherwise delay compilation until the first request is routed.
+See CompiledRouter.add_route() for further details.